FAQS

 Why would you see a Naturopathic Doctor?

-3. You want a holistic doc who understands the role of diet in health and disease: Many times people suspect that what they are eating is effecting how they feel but their medical doctors offer little guidance or deny any association.
+3. You want a holistic provider who understands the role of diet in health and disease: Many times people suspect that what they are eating is effecting how they feel but their medical doctors offer little guidance or deny any association.
 What you eat and put into your body every day has a direct effect on your health.
-Naturopathic doctors have extensive training in clinical nutrition.
+US qualified Naturopathic doctors have extensive training in clinical nutrition.
 Whether it is optimizing nutrition, identifying hidden food allergies, or modifying diet for weight or specific health concerns, Naturopathic Doctors can offer comprehensive dietary recommendations that are tailored to your individual needs.

 5. You want professional expertise on which supplements to take: Many people self treat.
 They go to the health food store and buy remedies that may or may not be safe or effective for their condition.
 It can also be overwhelming to sort through all of the options available these days.
 When you work with a Naturopathic doctor you are receiving a physician’s level expertise in science and natural therapies.
 This assures that the supplements taken are specific to your body’s needs and in the proper dosage.
 This can also save you a lot of money from purchasing poor quality products that won’t actually benefit you.